ale-alfaro/kconfigstyle/README.md

 [here](https://github.com/espressif/esp-idf-kconfig/blob/master/esp_kconfiglib/kconfig_parser.py),
 however, that is intended to be used on a complete Kconfig setup, not on a per-file basis (i.e. it wants to be able to load in sourced files etc).
-For the purposes of basic formatting, we only need to parse individual files, so we've implemented our own parser.
+For the purposes of basic formatting, it's only necessary to parse individual files, so I've implemented a standalone parser for this use case.

-Espressif also provides a tool called [`kconfcheck`](https://github.com/espressif/esp-idf-kconfig/blob/master/kconfcheck/core.py) to check Kconfig formatting, but it is not very configurable and does not support auto-formatting. `kconfigstyle` aims to provide a more flexible and user-friendly alternative.
+Espressif also provides a tool called [`kconfcheck`](https://github.com/espressif/esp-idf-kconfig/blob/master/kconfcheck/core.py) to check Kconfig syntax/formatting, but it is not very configurable and does not support auto-formatting. `kconfigstyle` aims to provide a more flexible and user-friendly alternative.